Expand description

 Objectstore uses JWT tokens with EdDSA signatures (Ed25519) for

 authentication.
-Auth enforcement is optional and controlled by the
+Auth enforcement is enabled by default and controlled by the

 §Token Structure